Owez/portfolio/content/blog/mdx.md

 # Introduction

-I've been writing a lot of documentation in the past year for my schoolwork but there's always been one big problem: document processors.
-[Word](https://www.microsoft.com/en-us/microsoft-365/word) messes up numbered headings so much that it feels like it's doing it on purpose.
+In the past year I've wrote a lot of documentation for my schoolwork, but there's always been one big issue: word processors.
+My documents constantly have broken formatting on Word, LibreOffice, or any of the other packages I've tried.

-When you are editing documents day-in day-out which are up to thirty thousand words long, the failures of document processes become apparent.
-This is why I've developed a new tool to solve this problem.
+This has a huge impact when I'm working on documents up to 30 thousand words long day-in day-out, which is why I've developed a new tool to solve this problem.

 # The Fix